 Dividing the market into these demographic segments helps to use time and resource more efficiently.
 More wisely to say that if you are distinguishing customers after seeing their demographic profile it is very much helpful for their business concerns.

 For example- If your concern is dealing with interior designing and while choosing your target market you had chosen homeowners between the ages of 35 to 65 with an income group of $150,000 plus in new york then it is correct but the range is broad.
-So for competing big business houses, the target market must be very narrow and specific like for kitchen and bath remodelling purposes.
+So for competing for big business houses, the target market must be very narrow and specific like for kitchen and bath remodelling purposes.
 Then in this, the competition is low and there are more chances for business and brand development.

 3. Analyse Your Target Customers’ Lifestyle